kenba/via-httplib/docs/USE.md

    signalled when an HTTP request chunk is received from a client.
 + `request_expect_continue_event`
    signalled when an HTTP request contains an "Expect: 100-continue" header.
++ `socket_connected_event`
+   signalled when an HTTP client's socket connects.
 + `socket_disconnected_event`
    signalled when an HTTP client's socket disconnects.
++ `request_invalid_event`
+   signalled when an invalid HTTP request is received from a client.

 An application need only handle the `request_received_event`, all of the other events are optional.